DeepOceanCode/2D-ping-pong/README.md

 - Can see an example of how to update the score in a game.
 - Can restart the game without creating a menu screen or restart button.

-A player downloading the 2D ping pong game;
+A player downloading the 2D Ping Pong game;
 - 2 player can enjoy the game.
 - Can make old arcade style nostalgia with lighting.
 - It can restart the game quickly, effortlessly.